-We must give you our answer within 30 calendar days after we get your appeal.
+We must give you our answer within 30 calendar days after we get your appeal (or within 7 calendar days after we get your appeal for a Medicare Part B prescription drug).
 We will give you our decision sooner if your health condition requires us to.

 - However, if you ask for more time or if we need to gather more information, we can take up to 14 more calendar days.
-If we decide to take extra days to make the decision, we will send you a letter that explains why we need more time. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
+If we decide to take extra days to make the decision, we will send you a letter that explains why we need more time.
+We can't take extra time to make a decision if your appeal is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-For more information about the process for making complaints, including fast complaints, see Section 10 on page 191. - If we do not give you an answer to your appeal within 30 calendar days or by the end of the extra days (if we took them), we will automatically send your case to Level 2 of the appeals process if your problem is about coverage of a Medicare service or item.
+For more information about the process for making complaints, including fast complaints, see Section 10 on page 206. - If we do not give you an answer to your appeal within 30 calendar days (or within 7 calendar days after we get your appeal for a Medicare Part B prescription drug) or by the end of the extra days (if we took them), we will automatically send your case to Level 2 of the appeals process if your problem is about coverage of a Medicare service or item.
 You will be notified when this happens.
 If your problem is about coverage of a Texas Medicaid service or item, you can file a Level 2 Appeal yourself.
-For more information about the Level 2 Appeal process, go to Section 5.4 on page 163.
+For more information about the Level 2 Appeal process, go to Section 5.4 on page 178.

-If our answer is Yes to part or all of what you asked for, we must approve or give the coverage within 30 calendar days after we get your appeal.
+If our answer is Yes to part or all of what you asked for, we must approve or give the coverage within 30 calendar days after we get your appeal (or within 7 calendar days after we get your appeal for a Medicare Part B prescription drug).

 If our answer is No to part or all of what you asked for, we will send you a letter.
 If your problem is about coverage of a Medicare service or item, the letter will tell you that we sent your case to the Independent Review Entity for a Level 2 Appeal.
 If your problem is about coverage of a Texas Medicaid service or item, the letter will tell you how to file a Level 2 Appeal yourself.
-For more information about the Level 2 Appeal process, go to Section 5.4 on page 163.
+For more information about the Level 2 Appeal process, go to Section 5.4 on page 178.